SemiSAM: Enhancing Semi-Supervised Medical Image Segmentation via SAM-Assisted Consistency Regularization: Introduction

 Medical image segmentation aims to discern specific anatomical structures from medical images like organs and lesions, which is a basic and important step to provide reliable volumetric and shape information and assist in numerous clinical applications like disease diagnosis and quantitative analysis \cite{MSD,lalande2021deep,AbdomenCT-1K}.
 Despite the remarkable performance of deep learning-based methods for medical image segmentation tasks, most of these methods require relatively large amounts of high-quality annotated data for training, while it is impractical to obtain large-scale carefully labeled datasets, particularly for medical imaging where only experts can provide reliable and accurate annotations \cite{tajbakhsh2020embracing}.
 Besides, commonly used modalities of medical imaging like CT and MRI are 3D volumetric images, which further increase the manual annotation workload compared with 2D images where experts need to delineate from the volume slice by slice \cite{Zhang2020Bridging2A}.

 To ease the manual labeling burden in response to this challenge, significant efforts have been devoted to annotation-efficient deep learning for medical image segmentation \cite{zhang2021exploiting,zhao2023one,zhu2021semi}.
 Among these approaches, semi-supervised learning is a more practical method by encouraging models to utilize unlabeled data, which is much easier to acquire in conjunction with a limited amount of labeled data for training \cite{SemiSurvey}.
-Semi-supervised learning is typically divided into two types: pseudo-label based method \cite{chen2021semi,thompson2022pseudo,zhao2023rcps} to assign pseudo labels for unlabeled data and train the model with both labeled and pseudo-labeled data, and consistency learning-based methods \cite{luo2021semi,yu2019uncertainty,zhang2023uncertainty,zhang2021dual} to learn from both labeled and unlabeled data using unsupervised regularization.
+Semi-supervised learning is typically divided into two types: pseudo-label based method \cite{chen2021semi,thompson2022pseudo,zhao2023rcps} to assign pseudo labels for unlabeled data and train the model with both labeled and pseudo-labeled data, and consistency regularization-based methods \cite{luo2021semi,yu2019uncertainty,zhang2023uncertainty,zhang2021dual} to learn from both labeled and unlabeled data using unsupervised regularization.
 Although these methods can improve the performance by utilizing unlabeled data, there are still gaps between fully supervised methods under extremely limited annotation scenarios.
+When applying to new segmentation tasks, these semi-supervised methods still need to annotate a small subset of the dataset to obtain acceptable performance.

-Recently, segmentation foundational models such as the Segment Anything Model (SAM) \cite{SAM-Meta} have attracted great attention with their powerful generalization ability on a variety of semantic segmentation tasks \cite{semanticSAM,trackanything}.
-Although recent studies have revealed SAM’s limited performance in medical image segmentation due to the differences between natural images and medical images \cite{SAM-Empirical,SAM4MIS}, it still opened up new opportunities serving as a reliable pseudo-label generator to guide the segmentation task when manually annotated images are scarce \cite{li2023segment}.
+Recently, segmentation foundational models such as the Segment Anything Model (SAM) \cite{SAM-Meta} have attracted great attention with their powerful zero-shot generalization ability on a variety of semantic segmentation tasks \cite{semanticSAM,trackanything}.
+Although recent studies have revealed SAM’s limited performance in medical image segmentation due to the differences between natural images and medical images \cite{SAM-Empirical,SAM4MIS}, it still opened up new opportunities serving as a reliable pseudo-label generator to guide the segmentation task when manually annotated images are scarce \cite{li2023segment} by leveraging the knowledge base of foundation models.